-DRAFTING TEAM
+EDITORIAL TEAM

 Jonás Fernández; Economist.
-He has been a Member of the European Parliament since 2014 within the Group of the Progressive Alliance of Socialists and Democrats and is a candidate in the 2024 European elections.
+Member of the European Parliament since 2014 within the Group of the Progressive Alliance of Socialists and Democrats and a candidate in the 2024 European elections.

-Monica Melle; Full Professor of Financial Economics at the Complutense University of Madrid,
+Monica Melle; Professor of Financial Economics at the Complutense University of Madrid,

 Inmaculada Rodríguez-Piñero, Economist.
-She has been an MEP and spokesperson for the Progressive Alliance of Socialists and Democrats on International Trade
+MEP and spokesperson for the Progressive Alliance of Socialists and Democrats on International Trade.

-Ignacio García Bercero, until March 2024, has been Director in the Directorate General of Trade of the European Commission since 2012.
+Ignacio García Bercero, until March 2024 Director in the Directorate General of Trade of the European Commission since 2012.

-Senén Barro, Professor of Computer Science and Artificial Intelligence and Scientific Director of CiTIUS (Singular Centre for Research in Intelligent Technologies of the University of Santiago de Compostela - USC).
+Senén Barro, Professor of Computer Science and Artificial Intelligence and Scientific Director of CiTIUS (Singular Centre for Research in Intelligent Technologies of the University of Santiago de Compostela-USC).

 Antonio Bahamonde, University Professor in the area of Computer Science and Artificial Intelligence at the University of Oviedo.
-He has a degree and doctorate in Mathematics from the University of Santiago de Compostela, Director of the Artificial Intelligence Centre of the Asturian university since 1986, and President of the Spanish Association for Artificial Intelligence (AEPIA) from 2007 to 2013.
+Director of the Artificial Intelligence Centre of the Asturian university since 1986, and President of the Spanish Association for Artificial Intelligence (AEPIA) from 2007 to 2013.

-Jesús Nieto-Martín, Serial entrepreneur and Senior Researcher in the Management Science and Operations department, London Business School.
+Jesús Nieto-Martín, Serial entrepreneur and Senior Researcher in the Senior Management Science and Operations department, London Business School.

-Alberto Gago, International and European Advisor on digital affairs at the Secretary of State for Digitalization and Artificial Intelligence
+Alberto Gago, International and European Advisor on digital affairs at the Secretary of State for Digitalization and Artificial Intelligence.

-Juan Gandullo, Aerospace Engineer, advisor in the cabinet of the Minister for Digital Transformation and Public Service
+Juan Gandullo, Aerospace Engineer, Advisor in the cabinet of the Minister for Digital Transformation and Public Service.

-Daniel Gayo, Full Professor of Applied Economics at the Rey Juan Carlos University.
-The contributions of Laura Lasheras, Commercial Technician and State Economist, are appreciated.
+Daniel Gayo, Professor of Applied Economics, Rey Juan Carlos University.
+The contributions of Commercial Technician and State Economist Laura Lasheras are much appreciated.

-Ana Botella, Senior Technician of the General State Administration, has been Secretary of State for Security
+Ana Botella, Senior Technician of the General State Administration, Ex-Secretary of State for Security and President of the Cortes Generales Delegation for the PESC-PCSD Conference (Common Foreign Security Policy and Common Security and Defence Policy)